fschauen/dotfiles/README.md

     .dotfiles/resources/bootstrap
 ```

-Installation of the dotfiles is handled automatically from `setup.sh` via
+Installation of the dotfiles is handled automatically from `bootstrap` via
 [rcm](https://github.com/thoughtbot/rcm#installation).